gladed/gradle-android-git-version/README.md

 A base version code added to all generated version codes.
 Use this when you have already released a version with a code, and don't want to go backwards.

 The default baseCode is 0.

+## License

+All code here is Copyright 2015 by Glade Diviney, and licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).